apd1991/Inverted-Pendulum-PID-Controller/README.md

 # Inverted_Pendulum

-It's a basic Dynamic simulaiton with PID controller code.
+It's a basic Dynamic simulaiton with PID controller.

 I've added <eigen3/Eigen/Dense> instead of <Eigen/Dense> only.
 Apparently, I have to go I step up in the directory structure.
 Alternatively, one could "Include" path to Eigen libraries in the compilation process from terminal (i think a bit tedious).